 Research & Development (R&D) tax relief is a measure that was introduced almost two decades ago to incentivise innovation in the UK.
 This corporation tax relief reduces a liability or in certain circumstances results in a payable tax credit, either way increasing cash to spend in the business, and therefore also benefitting the economy as a whole.

-The definition of what constitutes R&D is wide ranging but is often misunderstood, and as a result, the relief may be missed.
-In general terms, if your engineers or technical team spend time improving products or processes or developing solutions to technical problems, performing feasibility assessments or trying to find solutions through iterative processes, or trial and error, this is likely to qualify.
+The definition of what constitutes R&D is wide ranging but is often misunderstood, and as a result, the relief may be missed or overclaimed.
+In general terms, if your engineers or technical team spend time improving products or processes or developing solutions to technical problems, performing feasibility assessments or trying to find solutions through iterative processes, or trial and error, then this may qualify.

 If your team encounters failures, technical challenges or issues in the course of their work, or the completion of a project takes longer than expected, this could also indicate the presence of qualifying activities.

 There are two different schemes depending on the size of a business:

 - This scheme gives an additional tax deduction of 130% of the qualifying costs (i.e. a total of 230%).
 This will provide an additional tax saving of 24.75p for every £1 spent (130 at the tax rate of 19%).
 Loss making companies can surrender up to the entire 230% for cash at a rate of 14.5%, thereby receiving up to 33.35p of cash for every £1 spent.

 - For costs incurred from 1 April 2023, the additional deduction will reduce to 86%, providing an additional tax saving of 21.5p for every £1 spent (86 at the tax rate of 25%).
 Loss making companies can surrender up to the entire 186% for cash at a rate of 10%, thereby receiving up to 18.6p of cash for every £1 spent.